Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

-A caveat to these findings is summarized in Figure~\ref{fig:part_task_dist}: the low and high outcome groups are not balanced by participant because some participants performed less well overall, so some portion of our measurement could be of participant skill versus globally-relevant signs of success or failure.
-Thus we confine ourselves to conclusions that: 1) we observe higher regression rate and lower mean fixation distance among successful bug location attempts in our study, 2) success or failure is not necessarily explained by having seen a correct bug line but may be better explained by regression rate, and 3) participants did not necessarily report an answer immediately after reading a correct bug line and instead read and reread other areas of code.
-We view these findings as evidence that visual attention differs during success or failure as a motivation for future work.
+\begin{highlightbox} \textbf{Thus we confine ourselves to conclusions that: 1) we observe higher regression rate and lower mean fixation distance among successful bug location attempts in our study, 2) success or failure is not necessarily explained by having seen a correct bug line but may be better explained by regression rate, and 3) participants did not necessarily report an answer immediately after reading a correct bug line and instead read and reread other areas of code.} \end{highlightbox} We view these findings as evidence that visual attention differs during success or failure, and these findings serve as motivation for future work.